 Have you used concept sorts in your classroom?
 If you have followed my blog for a while, you know that I use concept sorts regularly–and have posted a number of times about different ways I use them.
 Click HERE and HERE for two of those posts!

 Today I want to talk about a geometry sort I did the other day to “take the temperature” of my class after a few days of instruction about points, lines, segments, and rays and the terms “intersecting”, “parallel”, and “perpendicular”.
-Although I wasn’t surprised at all the misconceptions, I am ALWAYS surprised at how many NEW misconceptions I discover!
+Although I wasn’t surprised at all the math misconceptions, I am ALWAYS surprised at how many NEW misconceptions I discover!
 If you are looking for a way to get much deeper math talk going on in your classrooms, concept sorts are truly an amazing (and easy to prepare!) way to force students to share their thinking and have great mathematical discourse.
 Check out some pics from this week’s sort!
 I’d love to hear from any of you using sorts–and tell me if you think you’ve noticed an improvement in YOUR students’ mathematical thinking!

 My students can get their sorts cut in just a few minutes now…they divide and conquer by each taking a sheet, then cutting the 8 cards in half, stacking them, then cutting them apart.
 Voila!

 This is HUGE…you have to model (and if you have a group doing this well, try doing a fishbowl so the students can see this in action).
 Students, by nature, want to just grab a stack of cards and put them into categories.
 The assertive students take over, the passive ones sit back helplessly, and NO learning happens.
 Show them how to take one card at a time to discuss it, interact with it–and make sure that all students are a part of it!
-Watch for this as you teach…if you see students rushing, slow them down–even if they don’t get through the entire stack.
+Watch for this as you teach.
+If you see students rushing, slow them down–even if they don’t get through the entire stack.

 As you walk around, listen for the dialogue and interject when needed…”Is it possible for two segments to be perpendicular if they don’t touch?”
 (YES!) or “Can two lines intersect if they don’t cross?”
 (YES!).
 Try to ask questions that get them thinking without TELLING them!